ubemacapuno/capa-tracker/README.md

 ## CAPA Tracker: <a target="_blank" href="https://capa-tracking-api.herokuapp.com/">Visit Live DEMO Here</a>!

 Document and track CAPA reports with CAPA Tracker!
 This full-stack application allows users to create CAPA records, add information, update information, and delete entries.
+This application incorporates Google authentication.

  <tr>
     <td width="100%"  style="align:center;" valign="top">
             <img src="https://github.com/ubemacapuno/images-for-github-readme/blob/main/capa-tracker.gif?raw=true" width="100%"  alt="CAPA Tracker demo animation."/>
     </td>
   </tr>

+## What are CAPAs?:

+CAPA stands for Corrective Action Preventive Action, and is a processes by which a manufacturing organization can make improvements to reduce non-conformances and process gaps.
+My background is in pharmaceutical and medical device quality assurance, and CAPA processes are required by the FDA in these industries.
+CAPA Tracker is an app that can help document and keep track of your organization's CAPAs!
+Read more about CAPAs <a href="https://en.wikipedia.org/wiki/Corrective_and_preventive_action#Medical_devices_and_FDA_compliance">HERE</a>.

 ## How It's Made: